 Chorizo Sweet Potato Skillet

-- Squeeze the chorizo out of its casing into the skillet with the sweet potatoes.
+- Add the chorizo to the skillet (squeeze it out of its casing if it came in links) with the sweet potatoes.
 Sauté the chorizo and sweet potatoes together, breaking the chorizo up into small pieces as it browns.

 - Once the chorizo is fully browned, pour off any excess grease if needed.
 Rinse and drain the black beans.
 Add the beans, salsa, and uncooked rice to the skillet.
 Stir them into the sweet potatoes and chorizo until everything is well combined.